About On-Campus Employment

 Receiving Your Paycheck

-Student employees are paid bi-weekly and are strongly encouraged to enroll in direct deposit through PeopleSync, as it is the fastest, most convenient, and most secure way to receive payroll.
+Student employees are paid bi-weekly and are strongly encouraged to enroll in direct deposit (PDF) through PeopleSync, as it is the fastest, most convenient, and most secure way to receive payroll.
 (Note: this is separate from the Bursar's tuition reimbursement direct deposit enrollment.)

 It is extremely important that you give a copy of your approved On Campus Student Employee Application to your supervisor immediately in order to be entered into NYU's Payroll system.
 From the time that your supervisor submits your paperwork for processing, it generally takes 4-6 weeks before you receive your first check.